+Almost all split systems include heat pumps, but it’s important to choose a ductless heat pump that is rated to work in your climate.
 Mini split heat pumps are highly energy efficient — more so than standard electric heat and gas in many instances.
-Most mini splits include heat pumps, but it’s important to choose a ductless heat pump that is rated to work in your climate.
-Read on to learn more about mini split heat pumps, their advantages, and things to keep in mind when purchasing a ductless mini split heat pump.
+Read on to learn more about their advantages, and things to keep in mind when purchasing a ductless mini split heater.

 What is a Mini Split Heat Pump?

-A heat pump, by definition, is a unit that can change from cooling to heating by simply reversing the flow of refrigerant, which means you only need one unit for both functions.
-Due to their unique construction, mini-split heat pumps circulate refrigerant through tubing that connects to both the inner and outer module.
+Before going into why mini split heating is a great option, let’s take a look at how they work.
+These systems work by way of heat pumps, or a unit that can change from cooling to heating by simply reversing the flow of refrigerant.
+That means you only need one unit for both functions.
+Due to their unique construction, mini split heat pumps circulate refrigerant through tubing that connects to both the inner and outer module.
 They draw only 50% of the energy required by a typical central air system, which makes them very energy efficient.

-Mini splits with heat pumps contain two units: an outdoor compressor/condenser and one to eight units.
+A Mini split system with a heat pump contains two units: an outdoor compressor/condenser and at least one but up to eight indoor air handler units.
 The indoor units are constructed to be very quiet and are usually installed higher up in a wall or the ceiling and have remote control capabilities.
 The outdoor unit is generally installed just outside your home, and should be in a covered space that also provides plenty of airflow.